benc-uk/smilr/docs/docker.md

 # Docker Containers

+# :boom: :pencil: March 2018
+**:warning: This doc needs updating/re-writing due to new folder structure and use of Docker Compose**

+---

 This covers the basic building of the app as Docker images and and pushing into Azure Container Registry.

 There are two Docker images; one for the frontend server which serves the Angular app out to users, and another image for the data API service